FoamyGuy/Android_Bluefruit_Playground/readme.md

     - About page needs to be implemented
     - Module Help pages need to be implemented
     - Switch package to adafruit namespace
+    - all hard coded strings should be moved to strings.xml file
+    - add reminder to EnableSettingsActivity to turn off the settings after user is done.

 * Accelerometer Module
     - Accelerometer activity should hide the ugly webview loading

 * Neopixel Module
     - Running animations should get stopped when user selects a single color.
     - Increase the range of the speed slider for the Animations.

 If you run across any trouble please make an issue.